 Anxiety disorders are conditions that produce unbearable emotions such as extreme nervousness, anxiety, and fear.
 Some anxiety disorders, which include phobias, are marked by an intense fear of a person, place, or a thing, while others can produce anxiety that cannot be pinpointed to a specific trigger.
 Anxiety disorders of all kinds have the power to negatively impact the lives of those who struggle with them, preventing them from living happy, healthy lives.

-At Belmont Behavioral Hospital, an anxiety treatment center in Philadelphia, we provide each individual patient with our experience and commitment so that they can obtain the most effective anxiety disorder treatment available.
+At Belmont Behavioral Health System, an anxiety treatment center in Philadelphia, we provide each individual patient with our experience and commitment so that they can obtain the most effective anxiety disorder treatment available.
 We recognize how impactful anxiety disorders can be which is why we supply high quality care to each patient so they can begin recovering.